Confidenceman02/rp-loader/README.md

-# Griddy
+# RP Loader

-The simple spinner used across Reactive Pixels when content is loading.
+The simple loader used across Reactive Pixels when content is loading.